-- i) planting and trees in foliage allow adequate access to buildings within their setting through adoption and implementation of an appropriate management and maintenance programme; - ii) trees and planting areas are designed and contained in such a way as to prevent future problems from roots to structures, paving surfaces, underground structures and infrastructure, and from overhanging branches; - iii) species are planted which are resilient to changes in the climate and local weather patterns (i.e. "climate resilient" species), and reflect the locality and character of the site; and, - iv) the applicant has demonstrated that the proposed trees and planting have been subject to a viability test which shows that their maintenance by a responsible body is viable in the long-term and that adequate contractual and funding arrangements are in place to ensure responsibility for ongoing maintenance and inspection.
+- i) planting and trees in foliage allow adequate access to buildings within their setting through adoption and implementation of an appropriate management and maintenance programme; - ii) trees and planting areas are designed and contained in such a way as to prevent future problems from roots to structures, paving surfaces, underground structures and infrastructure, and from overhanging branches; - iii) species are planted which are resilient to changes in the climate and local weather patterns (i.e. "climate resilient" species), and reflect the locality and character of the site; and, - iv) in major developments, the applicant shall make provision for long-term, post-development management and maintenance for all green infrastructure, including trees.